-- Acquire knowledge of standard distributions and able to apply in real life phenomena. - Find the relationship involving more than one random variables and able to analyze the problems. - Design and analyze a process, to evaluate which process inputs have a significant impact on the process output using design of experiments. - Study the basic characteristic features of a queuing system and acquire skills in analyzing queuing models.
+- Apply the acquired knowledge of standard distributions in real life phenomena. - Find the relationship involving more than one random variables and able to analyze the problems. - Design and analyze a process, to evaluate which process inputs have a significant impact on the process output using design of experiments. - Study the basic characteristic features of a queuing system and acquire skills in analyzing queuing models. - Apply basic probability techniques and models to analyze the performance of computer systems, and, in particular, of networks and queues.

-- 1. OLIVER C. IBE, "Fundamentals of Applied probability and Random processes", Elsevier, Lowell, Massachusetts, first Indian Reprint (2007). - 2.
-GROSS D, and HARRIS C.M., "Fundamentals of Queuing Theory", Wiley Students, India, 3rd Edition, (2004).
+1. OLIVER C. IBE, "Fundamentals of Applied probability and Random processes", Elsevier, Lowell, Massachusetts, first Indian Reprint (2007).

+2. GROSS D, and HARRIS C.M., "Fundamentals of Queuing Theory", Wiley Students, India, 3rd Edition, (2004).